tea-lang-org/tea-lang/README.md

 Tea is a domain specific language for expressing the assertions and intentions/goals for statistical analyses (e.g., to compare two groups on an outcome).
 The user provides a dataset (currently only CSV) and a experimental design specification.
 The Tea runtime system then translates these high-level expressions, calculates properties about the data, and translates these properties into constarints to find a set of valid statistical tests.
 Tea uses Z3 as its constraint solver.

 ## How do I use Tea?
+Make sure that you have Python 3.7, pip (for Python 3.7), and pipenv (for Python 3.7) installed.
+Start a pipenv: `pipenv shell`
+From inside your environment, download all dependencies from Pipfile (`pipenv update`) Add Tea to your Python path by creating .env file that has the following one-liner in it: PYTHONPATH=${PYTHONPATH}:${PWD}
+Open up a terminal with a Python interpreter running.
+Then `import tea` and voila!
+Have fun :)

 The main code base is written in Python and lives in the `tea` directory.
 The `tests` directory is used for developing and debugging and uses datasets in the `datasets` directory.
 Not all the datasets used in `tests/test_tea.py` are included in the `datasets` repository.

 `tea/ast.py` implements Tea's Abstract Syntax Tree (AST).